 Being further out of the city center, and less in demand with tourists, the prices for accommodation here are very reasonable.
 If you are looking for affordable accommodation in a more upmarket area, this is a great place to look.

 Stay In Portobello If you want to stay in a more laid-back area with a residential vibe; you are looking for a less touristy area that is still within a short walk of the city center.

 Best places to stay in Dublin in Portobello:🔍FIND BEST HOTELS IN PORTOBELLO

 6. Phibsborough, the coolest neighbourhoods in Dublin

-Previously one of Dublin’s underdeveloped areas, the Phibsborough neighbourhood has been undergoing a transformation in recent years.
+Previously one of Dublin’s underdeveloped areas, the Phibsborough neighborhood (also known as Phibsboro) has been undergoing a transformation in recent years.
 Elevated from its neglected roots, this is now one of the coolest areas in the city.

 One of the neatest quirks of Phibsborough’s regeneration lies in how much of its gritty past remains.
 You will find lots of cafes, pubs, restaurants, and bars proudly housed in abandoned buildings, converted just enough to meet safety regulations whilst preserving the dilapidated edge.

 If you love spotting street art, then you will have a great time in Phibsborough.
 Like many areas with rougher pasts, the streets here are often full of murals.
 You might have to sift through a fair few scribbled tags, but you are sure to spot a masterpiece or two on a walk about Phibsborough.

 The Royal Canal runs along the north of Phibsborough.
 A lovely place to enjoy a walk, the tree-lined canal offers a reprieve from the press of the city.